asheshrambachan/rsv_replication/README.md

 	- Shrid Polygons
 3. Navigate to **Night-time lights**, and download the `CSV` format for:
 	- VIIRS Night Lights (2012 - 2021)
+4. Navigate to **Socio-Economic and Caste Census (2012)**, and download the `CSV` format for:
+    - SECC Rural
+    - SECC Urban
-4. Navigate to **SECC consumption**, and download the `CSV` format for:
+5. Navigate to **SECC consumption**, and download the `CSV` format for:
     - SECC Rural Consumption
     - SECC Urban Consumption
-5. Replace the placeholder folder in `./data/raw/shrug`  with the unzipped folders.
+6. Replace the placeholder folder in `./data/raw/shrug`  with the unzipped folders.

 ## Replication Options